-- Failure to respond is an invitation for the ODC to issue a subpoena for you to appear and provide a sworn statement under oath before a court reporter. - ➤ Failure to respond or cooperate with the ODC is in itself a violation of Rule 8.1(c) of the Rules of Professional Conduct. - ➤ Failure to respond will not make the complaint go away.
-The ODC is obligated to investigate. - Failure to respond will frustrate the ODC's obligation to move the process forward and will set a poor tone for the investigation.
+- ➤ Failure to respond is an invitation for the ODC to issue a subpoena for you to appear at the ODC offices and provide a sworn statement under oath before a court reporter. - Failure to respond or cooperate with the ODC is in itself a violation of Rule 8.1(c) of the Louisiana Rules of Professional Conduct. - Failure to respond will not make the complaint go away.
+The ODC is obligated to investigate, regardless of a response from the Respondent. - Failure to respond will frustrate the ODC's obligation to move the process forward and will set a poor tone for the investigation.